tbm/homepage/content/debian/orion/qnap/ts-209/install.md

 </pre>
 </div>

+You have to format a USB stick with the `ext2` filesystem.
+This is because the uninitialized QNAP system does not contain the VFAT modules.
 When you connect the USB stick, it will automatically be mounted on the system.
 In my case, it was mounted at `/share/external/sdi` but you can find the location with the following command: